stakater/mto-docs/content/console/tenants.md

 In the MTO Console, each resource section is equipped with a "View" button, revealing the live YAML configuration for complete information on the resource.
 For Tenant resources, a supplementary "Graph" option is available, illustrating the relationships and dependencies of all resources under a Tenant.
 This dual-view approach empowers users with both the detailed control of YAML and the holistic oversight of the graph view.

-You can find more details on graph visualization here: [Graph Visualization](../how-to-guides/graph-visualization.md)

 ![tenants-graph](../images/tenants_graph.png)

 Effortlessly associate tenants with their respective resources using the enhanced graph feature on the MTO Console.
 This dynamic graph illustrates the relationships between tenants and the resources they create, encompassing both MTO's proprietary resources and native Kubernetes/OpenShift elements.